-Annemarie van de Vijsel is a junior knowledge broker on Employment and Social Entrepreneurship.
-She also works as a freelance journalist and photographer.
+Annemarie van de Vijsel is knowledge broker on Employment at The Broker.

 Annemarie did a Research Master’s in International Development Studies and a Master’s in Journalism and Media at the University of Amsterdam and holds a Bachelor’s degree in Human Geography from Utrecht University.
 In 2010, she worked at The Broker as a junior research editor.